clhols/drchannels/README.md

 The input service adds EPG channel data to Live Channels and allows for live playback.
 Just install the DR channels app, open Live Channels on Android TV and go to Settings->Channel sources and setup DR TV channels as a source.

-THe DR MU-online API version 1.4 is implemented in its own module "drapi" so that it can easily be used in other projects.
+THe DR MU-online API version 1.4 is implemented in its own "drapi" module as a Kotlin multiplatform library so that it can easily be used in other Android and iOS projects.

 Create local.properties and set Android SDK dir in it:
 `sdk.dir=/Users/path/to/Android/sdk`